 The ancient Greeks were the first to make flat cakes baked between iron plates.
 In the 13th century, someone had the bright idea of making plates with mini grids and called them waflas in Old French, or gaufres.

 Gaufres de Lille (or gaufres de Nord) are very thin soft waffles with a very fine grid, filled with vanilla cream.
 Other common fillings are vergeoise (soft brown sugar flavoured), sometimes with rum, or honey, or chocoate.
-The vanilla ones are a speciality of Meert in Lille.
+The vanilla ones are a speciality of Meert in Lille, and were a favourite of Winston Churchill.

 Gaufrettes are wafer cookies, filled with vanilla, chocolate, lemon or praline cream and sometimes covered in chocolate.